-By using the bat grip, meaning that you hold the guitar neck like a baseball bat, your thumb will be disponible for the sixth string (and the fifth if you have big hands).
+By using the bat grip, meaning that you hold around the guitar neck like a baseball bat, your thumb will be disponible for the sixth string (and the fifth if you have big hands).
 Although this grip is not always wanted, it can come handy in many situations.

 Movable "thumb chords"

 The shape for F major is a valid alternative for the regular barre shape.
-On advantage this fingering is that the movement to other relevant chords such as C is more economical than is the case with the regular barre shape.
+One advantage this fingering is that the movement to other relevant chords such as C is more economical than is the case with the regular barre shape.

 The m6 shape exemplified with Gm6 could also be played without involving the first string.

 Some of these chords isn’t nessecary to play by including the thumb, but it may be easier.

 Similar to D/F#, D7/F# can be played with the thumb involved as well.

 B7/F# and Bm7/F# could also be played by using the thumb over both the fifth and sixth string.
 Bm7/F#, by the way, could easily be play without the thumb, but the presented fingerings may serve situational purposes.

 A final word: classic and flamenco guitars has wider necks, that makes it harder to use these shapes.